How to improve strategic alignment and project success rates

 This step, in other words, is the foundation of all prioritization, project selection and project implementation.
 Get it wrong and everything else fails.

-Once you know your evaluation criteria, you can start capturing project requests and evaluating them against your criteria and against your existing portfolio.
+Once you know your evaluation criteria, you can start evaluating projects against your criteria and against your existing portfolio.

 To do this, you need to: